Maheen-Sheikh2005/Customer_behavior_data_analysis/README.md

 📁 Dashboard/: The .pbix Power BI file and PDF export.

 📈 Dashboard Preview
-Figure 1: The final interactive dashboard highlighting KPIs, demographic breakdowns, and category performance.
+ The final interactive dashboard highlighting KPIs, demographic breakdowns, and category performance.

 🎯 Conclusion & Recommendations
 Incentivize Loyalty: Introduce a VIP tier for the 3,116 loyal customers to increase Average Order Value (AOV).